|

 AB 1022 of 2003.)

 Many cities are ignoring that law.
-An example is
+An example was

 "Fixed fee of $6,030 Per Month Per Designated Intersection Approach..."